 We expect to see over-the-counter solutions available to the public in the fall, and we are excited for the opportunity to work with these new solutions to hearing loss.
 These OTC devices will not be prescriptively fit solutions, meaning they cannot be programmed by an audiologist on a computer.
 However, as audiologists, we can help orient the patient to the device and confirm that the OTC devices are fully correcting the patient’s impairment.
 For those with milder forms of loss, OTC hearing aids may provide a less expensive step into hearing loss treatment.

 At Adaptive Audiology Solutions, we are constantly striving to find ways to improve our patient’s care and experience.
-If you are interested in learning more about Adaptive Audiology Solutions, give us a call at 712-775-2625 for a free 30 minute consultation or to learn about upcoming open house events.
+If you are interested in learning more about over-the-counter (OTC) hearing aids or Adaptive Audiology Solutions, give us a call at 712-775-2625 for a free 30 minute consultation or to learn about upcoming open house events.